elusivecodes/FrostDateTime/README.md

 #### Quarter

-To get the quarter of the year according to the current timezone, use the `getQuarter()` method.
+Get the quarter of the year in current timezone.

-The `quarter` returned will be between 1 and 4.
+The `quarter` returned will be between *1* and *4*.

 ```javascript
 const quarter = date.getQuarter();
 ```

-You can also set the quarter of the year according to the current timezone with the `setQuarter()` method.
+Set the quarter of the year in current timezone.

+- `quarter` is a number representing the quarter between *1* and *4*.

 ```javascript
 date.setQuarter(quarter);